 Each one of these classes lays a general foundation for a different pizza style, mixing style and overall topic or theme:

-All Part 1 classes are currently available Live AND On-Demand.
+All Level 1 classes are currently available as On-Demand classes.

-Noel is now launching a new generation of Live Part 2 classes.
+Noel has recently launched a new generation of Live Level 2 classes.

 Each one of these classes lays a more specific foundation for a different pizza style including ingredient choices, mixing, fermenting, baking, pre-ferments, etc. Some examples include Neapolitan Pizza 2.0, Next Level New York Pizza and Focaccia Genovese, what Noel refers to as #ZoomPizzaCollabs which he teaches with other pizza makers, artisan bread bakers, and chefs from around the world.

 It’s your life, so you’re free to do as you’d like!
-However, our suggestion is to follow the order of the classes and take Intermediate 1 before Intermediate 2.
+However, our suggestion is to follow the order of the classes and take Intermediate Level 1 before Intermediate Level 2, Advanced Level 1 before Advanced Level 2.

 IT CERTAINLY HELPS A LOT.

-The reason is that, in advance of both Intermediate 2 and Advanced 2 classes, you are asked to mix a batch of dough on your own so we can all make pizza together during the class as a group.
-If you don’t have Intermediate or Advanced skills in dough making before taking a Part 2 class, it might be difficult for you to successfully mix on your own.
+The reason is that, in anticipation of both Intermediate Level 2 and Advanced Level 2 classes, you are asked to mix a batch of dough on your own so we can all make pizza together during the class as a group.
+If you don’t have Intermediate or Advanced skills in dough making before taking a Level 2 class, it might be difficult for you to successfully mix on your own.

-The Part 1 classes offer more general and fundamental while Part 2 classes offer more of a deep dive into specific dough making recipes, techniques and traditional artisan practices.
+The Level 1 classes offer more general and fundamental knowledge and onsite while Level 2 classes offer more of a deep dive into specific dough making recipes, techniques and traditional artisan practices.

-Absolutely.
-Noel believes it’s essential to learn to mix with your hands so, at least for the Beginner Classes, hand mixing is the way we do it.
+Yes: Noel believes it’s essential to learn to mix with your hands so, at least for the Live Zoom and On-Demand Beginner Level q Classes, hand mixing is the way we do it.
 It’s better to have a mixer for the Intermediate classes, but not essential.
 For Advanced Pizza and Bread classes, it’s not required but VERY highly recommended in order to make the most of the class.

 Yes, of course, if you have plenty of hands-on pizza experience already.
 But please be aware that Noel’s pizza curriculum is very specific and begins with the fundamentals of artisan pizza and bread making – time and temperature.
 Understanding TIME is the one of the main goals of the Beginner class; and the main goal of Intermediate is learning to understand and control TEMPERATURE.

-That said, you should probably take the Intermediate 1 class before you take any of the Intermediate 2 or Advanced 1 or 2 classes.
-Intermediate 1 brings time and temperature together so that you can begin to understand and better control both fermentation and gluten development.
+That said, you should probably take the Intermediate 1 class before you take any of the Intermediate Level 2 or Advanced Level 1 or 2 classes.
+Intermediate Level 1 brings time and temperature together so that you can begin to understand and better control both fermentation and gluten development.

-Most people say that Noel’s Intermediate 1 is like other people’s Advanced classes.
+Most people say that Noel’s Intermediate Level 1 is like other people’s Advanced classes.